gavdilabs/cap-mcp-plugin/README.md

 The Model Context Protocol bridges the gap between your enterprise data and AI agents.
 By integrating MCP with your CAP applications, you unlock:

-- **AI-Native Data Access**: Your CAP services become directly accessible to AI agents like Claude, enabling natural language queries against your business data
+- **AI-Native Data Access**: Your CAP services become directly accessible to MCP enabled AI agents like Claude, enabling natural language queries against your business data
 - **Enterprise Integration**: Seamlessly connect AI tools to your SAP systems, databases, and business logic
 - **Intelligent Automation**: Enable AI agents to perform complex business operations by combining multiple CAP service calls
 - **Developer Productivity**: Allow AI assistants to help developers understand, query, and work with your CAP data models